Metric completions of triangulated categories from finite dimensional algebras: Functors between completions

-Under the assumptions of Theorem~\ref{CalculatingCompletionsElsewhere}, there exists a recollement of triangulated categories The functors F, G and J are compressions by the same reasoning as in the proof of~Theorem~\ref{CalculatingCompletionsElsewhere}.
+The functors F, G and J are compressions by the same reasoning as in the proof of~Theorem~\ref{CalculatingCompletionsElsewhere}.
 After equipping the category \(\Ker G\) with the constant good metric \(\{\Ker G\}_{n\in\N}\), all the functors of the recollement become compressions.
-Then \cite[Theorem~1.2]{SunZhang21} applies, and we obtain a right recollement However, the completion \(\mathfrak{S}(\Ker G)\) is zero.
-Thus \(\blank\circ F\) and \(\blank\circ G\) are mutually inverse triangulated equivalences. \end{remark}
+Then \cite[Theorem~1.2]{SunZhang21} applies, and we obtain a right recollement